alfred-kc-tang/hktm/README.md

 #### Installing Dependencies

-1. First install dependencies by navigating to the `/backend` directory and running:
+1. install dependencies by navigating to the `/backend` directory and running:

 ```bash
 pip3 install -r requirements.txt